 The Big Lebowski (Walter Sobchak)

 O Brother, Where Art Thou?
 (Big Dan Teague)

 5. Roland Turner

 1. Walter Sobchak

-Walter is a top-five character, so he could be considered for the top spot.
+Walter is a top-five character across the Coen Universe, so he could be considered for the top spot in an overall ranking.
 After that, Charlie Meadows is a fringe top ten guy, so he’s not really in the discussion and we can only hope he is able to understand that because Charlie Meadows has a bad side and you don’t want to get on Charlie Meadows’ bad side.

 Walter it is.

 And now we ask, is Walter Sobchak the greatest Coen Brothers’ character ever?

 Walter is iconic and whenever he’s on-screen, it’s hard to not follow his every move and hang on to his every word, almost all of which are endlessly quotable.
 Overall, The Big Lebowski might be the Coen Brothers’ most quotable movie but that can be sussed out at another time.
 While it’s a close race between Walter and The Dude for who would be the most quotable character in the most quotable movie, Walter just edges out The Dude.